Stefan Stratimirović: Metropolitan of Karlovci

-Serbian statehood
+Serbian Revolution

 There were various plans of restoring a Serbian state in the 18th century, with either Habsburg or Russian support, but these had ultimately failed.
 In 1736–37 Serbian Patriarch Arsenije IV envisioned an autonomous South Slavic state led by the Serbs under the Habsburg Monarchy with a similar status to Hungary, under the governance of the Serbian Patriarch.
 In 1782 the former Metropolitan Vasilije Petrović in Montenegro (s.
 1744–1766) envisioned the restoration of the medieval Serbian state including territories in the Balkans and southern Habsburg Monarchy, while his successor Petar I Petrović's envoy to Russia presented the project of "kingdom of Old Rascia" in 1798.
 The archimandrite of Morača Arsenije Gagović submitted a proposal in 1803 to the Russian court regarding a "Slavic-Serb empire" ruled by a Russian prince, likely with consultation of Metropolitan Stefan Stratimirović.
 Stratimirović sent a confidential memorandum to Russian emperor Alexander I in June 1804 (during the uprising) regarding the establishment of an independent Serbian monarchy under the House of Romanov encompassing Serbia, Bosnia, Montenegro, Herzegovina, Syrmia, the Bay of Kotor and much of Dalmatia.
 At the end of 1804 he sent another draft regarding a new Slavic-Serb state under Russian protection that included Serb-inhabited territory, put under the sovereignty of the Ottoman Empire but governed by a Russian or Lutheran prince as a guarantee of autonomy, modeling the relations to the Porte after the Republic of Ragusa and the Septinsular Republic.

-Events in Revolutionary Serbia
+During the uprising against the Dahije, archpriest of Zemun Mihailo Pejić informed Stratimirović on the early events, including the Slaughter of the Knezes, which included the murder of archimandrite Hadži-Ruvim, the establishment of Serb rebel detachments and the clash at Drlupa and failure of negotiations.
+He informed Stratimirović on 6 June 1804 that Leontius and Antim Zepos were safe in Semlin, waiting to cross back into Serbia.
+Pejić brought the news of the conquest of Belgrade by the Serbian rebels.

 In November 1809, archimandrite Melentije Stevanović was sent with a group to Russia to ask for the appointment of Melentije as a bishop of Serbia, which was denied.
 Leontius, who was in conflict with Karađorđe and had earlier left Serbia, was allowed to return but sickness made him put Melentije as his representative (as "administrator of all Serbia") in 1810.
 In 1811, the Serbian leadership sent Melentije to Wallachia to ask to be ordained as bishop of the two eparchies in Serbian territory, but this was denied again, as against Ottoman interest, against the Ecumenical Patriarchate, and uncanonical.
 Melentije continued to serve as the de facto metropolitan, at the same time being a military commander.
 It is believed that the Serbian leadership sought help from Stratimirović to appoint Antim Zepos as Metropolitan of Belgrade, and Melentije as Metropolitan of Užice-Valjevo.